Let's Explore Kubernetes:

 Self Healing

-An example may be if a grill stops working on a table in the Dining Area.
-The customers are quickly reallocated to another working table by the maitre'd.
+If a grill stops working on a table in the dining area, customers can be reallocated to another working table.

 Intelligent decision making